LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

 \section{Evaluation}

 In this section, we conduct a comprehensive evaluation to answer the following questions: \begin{itemize}

-\item \textbf{RQ1} – How resilient are the malware variants generated by \system{} against detection by widely-used antivirus engines and ML classifiers, and how does their evasiveness compare to variants generated by a recent adversarial malware generation framework? \item \textbf{RQ2} - How does the code‑edit workload vary across transformation strategies, and what does this reveal about the types of mistakes the LLM made? \item \textbf{RQ3} - Do the generated malware variants preserve the semantics and functionality of the original samples?
+\item \textbf{RQ1} – How effective are the malware variants generated by \system{} against detection by widely-used antivirus engines and ML classifiers, and how does their evasiveness compare to variants generated by a recent adversarial malware generation framework? \item \textbf{RQ2} - Do the generated malware variants preserve the semantics and functionality of the original samples? \item \textbf{RQ3} - How much human effort is required to generate malware variants, and what does this reveal about the nature of errors made by the LLM?

 \end{itemize}